 The objectives of this Independent Audit are to comply with the Independent Audit Program prepared in accordance with SSD 5066 Schedule 3, Condition of Consent (CoC) A2(d), and to verify compliance with the relevant CoCs and assess the effectiveness of environmental management on the Project.

-This Audit Report presents the findings from the fourth Independent Audit under the revised Independent Audit Program (WolfPeak, 2019) covering the period 10 December 2020 to 25 November 2021 (the audit period).
-The site inspection took place on 25 November 2021.
+This Audit Report presents the findings from the fifth Independent Audit under the revised Independent Audit Program (WolfPeak, 2019) covering the period 25 November 2021 to 24 November 2022.